nikosxenakis/pdp_coursework/README.md

 python plot.py
 ```

-This command will create two eps files in data/ folder
+This command will create four eps files in data/ folder.
+These figures represent:

+1. Population influx for each cell across all months
+2. Infection level for each cell across all months
+3. Number of alive squirrels for each month
+4. Number of infected squirrels for each month

 ## Documentation